 The original long-lost Leonardo painting was in the possession of Basil Clovis Hendry Sr, who owned a Louisiana sheet-metal company, before Old Master dealers Robert Simon and Alexander Parrish bought it from the estate sale in New Orleans in 2005 for less than $10,000.
 Christie’s initially rejected the work but after more than a decade it got a second chance, heading to auction in 2017.

 “My target price is $450m in Ethereum [currently 234,043 ether].
 If it doesn’t sell, I want to at least draw attention to the crazy excesses and injustices of the art market where families, who are unaware of the complexities of the art market, sell heirlooms for small change and receive no resale fees when the work turns out to be a sleeper, the art market term for an undiscovered and undervalued old master painting ,” Lewis says.

-Beeple sold his NFT Everyday: The First 5000 Days for $69.3m with fees at Christie’s earlier this month.
+Beeple sold his NFT Everyday: The First 5000 Days for $69.3m with fees at Christie’s last month.
 “Artists will get a percentage of NFT secondary sales; I’d like to see a similar practice adopted by the auction houses with a percentage of the resale of family heirlooms and treasures going to the original owners,” Lewis says.